What Should I Say to Start a Presentation? Here are 20 Examples

 Ladys and gentlemens esteemed guest and valued colleague welcome.
 Today we embarks on a journey for exploring discovering and insights.

-We gets together here on the edge of learning and new ideas I feels proud to be standing in front you for giving thoughts that really matches with progress’s heart.
+We get together here on the edge of learning and new ideas I feels proud to be standing in front you for giving thoughts that really matches with progress’s heart.
 In the next time we spends, we digs into a place where lots can happen and difficulties turns into chances.

 The presentation we got here ain’t just simple talk; it be a proof of us all chasing after being top-notch.
 With minds ready and spirits keen let’s get going on this smart adventure together tied up by the wondering and driven with big dreams.